In this lesson, you can learn how to use NPER function in Excel.

 Complete NPER Formula

-The investment is going quite good, and we needs to know about the future value.
-This is a follow up to the previous example, and requires having a full formula in comparison to the previous example, and we are going to use the same data as previous one, so you could see the differences between the results.
-The example is about knowing the benefits of our investments, and how it would affect the ways that we are planning the executions of additional plans.
+The investment is going quite well and we need to know about the future value.
+This is a continuation of the previous example and requires you to compare the full formula with the previous example and we will use the same data as in the previous one so that you can see the differences between the results.

 NPER Formula with Bigger than Symbol

-The formula in this example includes using a mathematic symbol that will be beneficial in the long run.
-It is possible to make it possible to know how it will go when the rate is bigger than 10 percent.
-This example clarifies the possibilities of having a solid information about the number of investments when the rate is including such mathematical symbol.
-One great thing about this formula is that it provides the possibilities of knowing exactly how the mathematic symbol affects the outcome.
+The formula in this example uses a math symbol that will be beneficial in the long run.
+You can know how it plays out when the stakes are higher than 10 percent.
+This example explains the possibility of having solid information about the number of investments when the rate contains such a mathematical symbol.
+One great thing about this formula is that it gives you the opportunity to know exactly how a math symbol affects the result.

 Usage of Formula with Future Value Increment